| | | | |

 Located an hour to the southeast (and back towards the QRO airport) is Queretaro with its soaring pink sandstone aqueduct and 204-block historic Centro.
 The historical center is 3 times the size of San Miguel.
 Visit the Museum of the Conspirators or the Calendar Museum for its collection of 1940s political and advertisement calendars, dine at fantastic restaurants, and explore the unique city streets with its European grid-like and indigenous twisting pattern.

 There’s also plenty to do outside the city of Queretaro.
 Visit the cute town of Tequisquiapan and cheese producers to taste local cheese, or hike one of the tallest monoliths in the world, Peña de Bernal.
 Afterwards, grab some gorditas, micheladas, and cajeta (goat’s milk caramel).
-Wine lovers will be impressed with the varieties of wine grown in this region including Tempranillo, Malbec, Verdejo and Gewurztraminer.
+Wine lovers will be impressed with the varieties of wine grown in this region including Tempranillo, Malbec, Verdejo, and Gewurztraminer.
 For more information on Queretaro, check out our 4-Day Itinerary for Exploring Queretaro.

 Are 4 Days Enough for San Miguel de Allende?